To sign up your student to ride the bus please register at the link below. You will need to click on the green link that says Create an account.

 What about the safety of my child getting to and from the bus stop?

 There are no sidewalks where we live and it's not very safe walking on the busy road we live on.

 It is the responsibility of the parent or legal guardian to see that a child gets safely to and from the bus stop.
-The school district provides transportation as a non-mandated service and establishes placement of the bus stops in accordance with the requirements of the law.
+The school district provides transportation as a non-mandated service and establishes the placement of bus stops in accordance with the requirements of the law.
 Some dead-end roads and private drives may not accessible for a bus.